 All courses are supported by one-on-one student-teacher interaction for all lessons.
 As a result, each course is essentially a teacher led individualized tutorial.
 By the nature of our system, each student receives the level of attention they require.
 No student gets pushed ahead before they are ready.
 Nor do they get held back by the pace of other students in the course.

-Our online system is designed to focus on students’ strengths and achievement, rather than their limitations and failures.
+Our online system is designed to focus on students’ strengths and achievements, rather than their limitations and failures.
 For example, our individually-paced system eliminates the “need for speed” present in a standard classroom and allows students to learn at their own natural rate.

 Students may begin a new course at any time during the calendar year, and progress at the pace that they find most comfortable.
 As long as the student masters the course work, they will be awarded credit for the course.
 Instead of having to keep up with the pace of other students, Whitmore School students can learn as slowly or rapidly as their personal learning style dictates.